jdesbonnet/RCWL-0516/README.md

 ## Credits

-Thanks to [IC Station](https://www.icstation.com/) who provided a module for evaluation.
+ * [IC Station](https://www.icstation.com/) who provided a module for evaluation.
 The module evaluated here can be [ordered from their site](http://www.icstation.com/rcwl-0516-microwave-motion-sensor-module-radar-sensor-body-induction-module-100ma-p-10630.html).
 There are many [similar modules in their catalog](http://www.icstation.com/advanced_search_result.php?keywords=microwave&search_in_description=1)

+ * Thomas Peng Pan for help with translation of the Chinese text on the schematic.

 ## Updates